jspoelstra/azure-agent/README.md

 ```bash
 python agent-mcp.py
 ```
-This sample demonstrates integration with LangChain's Machine Comprehension Protocol tools.
+This sample demonstrates integration with Model Context Protocol tools using the LangChain tools client.

-**Note:** To run the MCP example, you must have access to a running MCP server and set the `MCP_MATH_URL` environment variable.
+**Note:** To run the MCP example, you must have access to a running MCP server and set the `MCP_SERVER_URL` environment variable.

 ### Testing MCP Connection